EndlessCodeGroup/BukkitGradle/README.md

 ```

 ## Usage
-You can clone [this example project](https://github.com/EndlessCodeGroup/BukkitGradle-Example), and use it as a starting point.
+You can clone [this example project](https://github.com/EndlessCodeGroup/BukkitGradle-Example), and use it for quick start.

 ### First steps
 Simple `build.gradle` file that use BukkitGradle: